How to Eat Your Watermelon in White Company (and Enjoy It): Production

-The Film was directed and written by Joe Angio and produced by Joe's good friend Michael Solomon.
-Surprised that no one of the caliber of Spike Lee, or St. Clair Bourne had made a film about Peebles yet, the production of the film started in early 1998 and didn’t finish until 2005.
+The film was directed and written by Joe Angio and produced by Joe's good friend Michael Solomon.
+Surprised that no one of the caliber of Spike Lee or St. Clair Bourne had made a film about Van Peebles yet, the production of the film started in early 1998 and didn’t finish until 2005.
 Angio was once asked what type of guy Van Peebles was in an interview with Evan Jacobs; "After being around him for all that time, what have you taken away about him personally?"
-He stated in his response that Van Peebles is probably one of the hardest workingmen he has ever met.
+He stated in his response that Van Peebles is probably one of the hardest working men he has ever met.
 In order for him to have the influence that he has, he had to be.
-Anglo states, "I feel like being lazy and procrastinating I think of the ten things Melvin has probably already accomplished while I was laying [sic] in bed."
+Anglo states, "Whenever I feel like being lazy and procrastinating I think of the ten things Melvin has probably already accomplished while I was laying [sic] in bed."

 Reception

-As A. O. Scott of the New York Times states, "How to eat Watermelon In White Company and enjoy it" documents "American Racism and one mans crafty, angry and resourceful responses to it."
-Throughout Van Peebles career, he received quite a bit of flak because of the controversial movies that he produced.
-For example, "Sweet Sweetback's Baadasssss Song," received an x-rating by the Motion Picture Association of America.
-Van Peebles response to this was to market the film as "rated X by an all white jury."
+According to A. O. Scott of the New York Times, How to Eat Your Watermelon in White Company (and Enjoy It) documents "American racism and one man's crafty, angry and resourceful responses to it."
+Throughout Van Peebles' career, he received quite a bit of flak because of the controversial movies that he produced.
+For example, Sweet Sweetback's Baadasssss Song received an x-rating by the Motion Picture Association of America.
+Van Peebles' response to this was to market the film as "rated X by an all white jury."
 He stated in the documentary that after this response, the association reached out to him and told him that he wasn’t able to do that.
 His response was "you’re all white right, so what's the problem?"
 The film has received a 92% on Rotten Tomatoes, with 11 fresh ratings, and only one rotten.
-Bill Cosby, a long time friend and supporter of Van Peebles was mentioned in the film to have donated the $50,000 he needed in order to produce the film "Sweet Sweetback's Baadasssss Song."
+Bill Cosby, a long time friend and supporter of Van Peebles was mentioned in the film to have donated the $50,000 he needed in order to produce Sweet Sweetback's Baadasssss Song.

 Re-release in 2015

-On February 2, 2015, in order to honor the 45th anniversary of Peebles critically acclaimed film Sweet Sweetback's Baadasssss Song, the documentary was revamped, re-released and distributed by Music Box Films Home Entertainment, with add ons in a complete DVD set.
-The complete set includes new bonus features, including a new interview with Peebles, three of Peebles news commentaries, and two live concert performances.
+On February 2, 2015, in order to honor the 45th anniversary of Van Peebles' critically acclaimed film Sweet Sweetback's Baadasssss Song, the documentary was revamped, re-released and distributed by Music Box Films Home Entertainment, with add ons in a complete DVD set.
+The complete set includes new bonus features, including a new interview with Van Peebles, three of Van Peebles' news commentaries, and two live concert performances.